-Customer Programmable Features - Uconnect® 8.4 Settings
+Customer Programmable Features - Uconnect® 8.4 Personal Settings

-Press either the Apps or Controls soft-key, then press the 4 Settings soft-key to display the menu setting screen.
-In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Clock, Safety & Driving Assistance, Lights, Doors & Locks, Auto-On Comfort & Remote Start, Engine Off Options, Compass, Audio, Phone/Bluetooth, SiriusXM Setup and System Information.
+Press the "Apps" or the "Controls" button on the touchscreen, then press the "Settings" button on the touchscreen to display the menu setting screen.
+In this mode the Uconnect® system allows you to access programmable features that may be equipped such as Display, Voice, Clock, Safety & Driving Assistance, Lights, Doors & Locks, Auto-On Comfort, Engine Off Options, Audio, Phone/Bluetooth®, SiriusXM Setup, Restore Settings, Clear Personal Data, and System Information.

-NOTE: Only one touchscreen area may be selected at a time.
+NOTE: Only one category may be selected at a time.

-When making a selection, press the soft-key to enter the desired mode.
-Once in the desired mode press and release the preferred setting until a check-mark appears next to the setting, showing that setting has been selected.
-Once the setting is complete either press the Back Arrow soft-key or the Back hard-key to return to the previous menu or press the X soft-key to close out of the settings screen.
-Pressing the Up or Down Arrow soft-keys on the right side of the screen will allow you to toggle up or down through the available settings.
+To adjust the setting of a programmable feature, press the desired setting option.
+Once in the desired setting option, press and release the preferred setting until a check-mark appears next to the setting, showing that the setting has been selected.

+Once the setting is complete, press the Back Arrow button on the touchscreen to return to the previous menu or press the X button on the touchscreen to close out of the settings screen.
+Pressing the Up or Down Arrow button on the right side of the screen will allow you to toggle up or down through the list of available settings.